National Sports Collectors Convention

 The National Sports Collectors Convention is an annual trade show held in the United States devoted to sports memorabilia.
-Also known as The National, the convention has been held annually since 1980 when a small handful of sports card collectors convened at a hotel located adjacent to the Los Angeles International Airport.
-It is considered to be among the largest and most well known sports collector shows, and the 2021 show drew approximately 100,000 attendees.
+Also known as The National, the convention has been held annually since 1980.

+It is considered to be among the largest and most well known sports collector shows, as the 2021 show drew approximately 100,000 attendees.

+History

+The National started in 1980, when a small handful of sports card collectors convened at a hotel located adjacent to the Los Angeles International Airport.